Barkhausen-Institut/usrp_uhd_wrapper/README.md

 # For Developers

 In the `snippets` directory, snippets can be found.
 As the testing capabilities for the hardware are strongly limited, the snippets are meant for evaluating the hardware.
 Feel free to play around with it!

+We also have a **debug** folder that contains some files to be used for debugging:

+- tx_stream: streams white noise (mean 0, std 2) that may be analysed with the specci. **note**: undeflow occurs, i.e. samples are not buffered fast enough into the fpga.
+No clue how this can be fixed. however, we hope that the results are still valid...